SiddalingappaManasa/DocuMind-AI-Powered-Document-Summarizer-Q-A-Bot/README.md

 - ✅ **Caching**: Reduces API calls and improves performance
 - ✅ **Clean UI**: User-friendly Streamlit interface
 - ✅ **Production-Ready**: Error handling, logging, and modular architecture
+## 🖥️ Demo

+Demo available upon request or can be run locally using the steps below.
 ## 🏗️ Architecture

 ```